Rapid Micro Biosystems Announc - GuruFocus.com

-LOWELL, Mass., May 04, 2023 (GLOBE NEWSWIRE) -- Rapid Micro Biosystems, Inc. ( RPID) (the “Company”), an innovative life sciences technology company providing mission critical automation solutions to facilitate the efficient manufacturing and fast, safe release of healthcare products, is pleased to announce the appointment of Michael Wysocki to the position of Senior Vice President, Sales and Marketing.
+LOWELL, Mass., May 09, 2023 (GLOBE NEWSWIRE) -- Rapid Micro Biosystems, Inc. (Nasdaq: RPID) (the “Company”), an innovative life sciences technology company providing mission critical automation solutions to facilitate the efficient manufacturing and fast, safe release of healthcare products, granted equity awards on May 8, 2023 under the Company’s 2023 Inducement Plan as a material inducement to employment to Michael Wysocki.
+As previously announced, Mr. Wysocki was appointed by the Company to the position of Senior Vice President, Sales and Marketing, in May 2023.
+The equity awards were approved by a majority of the independent directors of the Board of Directors and granted by the Board of Directors in accordance with Nasdaq Listing Rule 5635(c)(4).

-Wysocki joins the Company with nearly two decades of experience at General Electric and GE Healthcare.
-During his GE career, he held roles of increasing responsibility in their imaging, molecular imaging and computed tomography (CT) businesses before becoming the General Manager, U.S. Molecular Imaging, Pharmaceutical Diagnostics.
-In this role, he was responsible for all commercial activities and long-term strategic planning within the Neurology and Nuclear business segments.
+Mr. Wysocki received options to purchase 220,000 shares of the Company’s Class A common stock (“Common Stock”) and 110,000 restricted stock units (“RSUs”).
+The options have an exercise price of $0.83 per share, which is equal to the closing price of Common Stock on May 8, 2023 (the “Grant Date”).

-“We are excited to welcome Mike to Rapid Micro, where he will join our executive leadership team,” said President and CEO Robert Spignesi.
-“He is a recognized commercial leader and brings a proven track record of implementing successful sales strategies that have driven significant revenue growth.
-This experience will be invaluable as we focus on accelerating Growth Direct® system placements.”
+One-fourth of the shares underlying the options will vest and become exercisable on the one-year anniversary of the Grant Date and thereafter 1/48th of the shares underlying the option will vest and become exercisable monthly, such that the shares underlying the option granted to Mr. Wysocki will be fully vested on the fourth anniversary of the Grant Date, subject to Mr. Wysocki's continued employment with the Company on such vesting dates.

 About Rapid Micro Biosystems